yapily/jose-batch/README.md

 ## The database field encryption format

 The fields in your database must be formatted as JWTs.
-The batch utility support different format of JWTS:
+The batch utility support different format of JWTs:

 - JWS: Json Web Signing
 - JWE: Json Web Encrypting